 The President recognizes the value of stimulating professional growth through self-improvement among its GRCC Employee.
 The President realizes that part of a self-improvement program may involve extending an individual’s education in preparing for the future needs of the College and community.
 The President also recognizes that a considerable investment must be made on behalf of those individuals requesting an extended professional leave from the College.
 Upon recommendation from AGC Sabbatical Committee (faculty only), the AGC, Provost, and the President, sabbatical leaves will be presented annually for the Board’s consideration and approval.

-Read the full policy (Article 9 - Leaves of Absence with Pay) on page 46 of the Faculty Contract.
+Read the full policy (Article 9 - Leaves of Absence with Pay) in the Faculty Contract.

 Retirement pay based on the faculty member's W-2 earnings: